kanster/octomap/README.md

 OctoMap - An Efficient Probabilistic 3D Mapping Framework Based on Octrees.
 ===========================================================================

-#### Modification to graph2tree
+1. Modification to graph2tree: Original laser scan data and poses are written to disk with option "-raw".
-Original laser scan data and poses are written to disk with option "-raw".
+2. Add pointcloud2tree

 ------------------------------